camrex/rmi-360-workflow-pyt/docs_legacy/tools/run_mosaic_processor.md

 ## ✅ Validation

 Validation is performed by the appropriate validator in `utils/validators`.
-- Checks that input folder and output folder are valid
+- Checks that the input folder and output folder are valid
 - Ensures config options are present and correct
 - Validates image file types and required metadata fields